mwtoews/pestpp/README.md

 <b> update 09/20/2017</b>: the new optimization under uncertainty tool is ready!
 A supporting publication is in the works and should be available soon (a link will be posted once it is accepted).
 This new tool uses the same control file/template file/instruction file approach as other PEST(++) applications, so applying this tool to your problem should be seamless.
 Optional "++" args for tool are available further done this page.

 <b>update 01/25/2017</b>: intel C++ builds are avaiable for mac and for windows.
 For mac users, these are statically-linked so they do not require compilers to be installed.
 For windows users, the intel build circumvents the "missing VCOMP140.DLL" error.
-Note the intel windows builds are currently in the ``intel_c_windows`` branch.
+Note the intel windows builds are currently in the ~~``intel_c_windows`` branch~~ ``bin/iwin/`` folder.

 <b>update 11/25/2016</b>: PEST++ version 3.6 is now available.
 Some of the many enhancements available in 3.6 include: